8/14/17 iWatermark Pro 2.0.2 released. New Features are all in the Changelog. Give us your feedback, issues and suggestions. Thanks!

-- Insert into the content special characters like the © symbol for copyright or ™ for trademark, etc. Also you can insert Tags which are variables for IPTC or EXIF info in the photo.
+Insert into the content special characters like the © symbol for copyright or ™ for trademark, etc. Also you can insert Tags which are variables for IPTC or EXIF info in the photo.
+More info is here.

 The Text Watermark has the most settings so we started with it.
 For each of the following watermark type we only add the description of settings not included in the Text Watermark.

 Example 1: Let’s say you want to put a unique number, like a serial number on each photo in a batch of 119.
-In the above screenshot you can see how the <counter> and <total> tag is added to a text watermark and placed on the photo.
-Now each photo in a batch will have a unique Counter and Total.
+In the above screenshot you can see how the <counter> and <total> tags are added to a text watermark and placed on the photo.
+Now each photo in the batch will have a unique Counter and Total.
 It can be seen in action at the bottom left of the photo above in the zoomed in photo below.
 This shows the photos are each numbered correctly in this case, Number 021 of 119.
 Very handy!

 Example 2: Add the Latitude and Longitude to 1 or 10,000 photos using tags.
 Seen below while making the watermark with preview.

 Example 3: Let say you are a reviewer of cameras for a magazine or website and want to test the photos from a particular camera.
 To do this you need to show the different specs for hundreds of photos taken in a variety of different ways.
 A daunting organizational task. iWatermark Tags make this task much easier because now you can put the specs of a camera’s settings, at any particular moment a photo is taken, on each photo.